 The operational risk is the risk that arises from the damage that occurs from lack of good corporate governance within the organization.
 Risk may arises from the inadequate efficiency of the internal audit and internal control systems which could be relating to internal operation process, personnel, systems or external events and adversely affect the Company and its subsidiaries’ operating income and capital.
 This also includes legal risks such as litigations, exploitation by the government, and also damage from settlements outside the courtroom.
 Such risk can pose an adverse impact on other risks, especially strategic risk and reputation risk.

-In addition, to monitor operational risk, the Company and its subsidiaries determined a policy for executives of each department to have the responsibility of monitoring the risk and consider a part of their regular duties.
-This will help promptly inform all of the risk and problems that occur and to respond to the changes in each time period in an appropriate and timely manner, not damaging to the Company and its subsidiaries.
-Nevertheless, to inform of the result of business operations and problems that occur, as well as trends and changes in information of risk factors, the Company and its subsidiaries organized a filing and reporting of the information associated with operational risk management such as information on data loss, key risk indicators, and important risk points to be continually and regularly reported to the Company’s Board of Directors, the Risk Management Committee, and high level executives to use in the determination of policies, to develop a sufficient risk management system, and to be a tool in aiding the Company and its subsidiaries to evaluate the capability and efficiency of the internal control system.
+In addition, to monitor operational risk, the Company and its subsidiaries determine a policy for executives of each department to be responsible for monitoring the risk by considering this as a part of their regular duties.
+This will help identify all risks and problems that occur in order to respond to the changes in an appropriate and timely manner and not damaging to the Company and its subsidiaries.
+Nevertheless, to be informed of the result of business operations and problems that occur, as well as trends and changes in information of risk factors, the Company and its subsidiaries organize a filing and reporting of the information associated with operational risk management to be continually and regularly reported to the Board of Directors, the Risk Management Committee, and high level executives to use in the determination of policies, to develop a sufficient risk management system, and to be a tool in aiding the Company and its subsidiaries to evaluate the capability and efficiency of the internal control system.